eggplant0-0/CITS4407---Assignment-2/README.md

 If data is insufficient:
 ```
-The data should contain at least 2 sample, otherwise cannot compute correlation.
+The data should contain at least 2 samples, otherwise cannot compute correlation.
 ```

 If the correlation is meaningless: